active-place

 Edsel & Eleanor Ford House

-Discover the private estate of one of America's most iconic automotive families.
-The stunning architecture, the expansive lakefront gardens and grounds, the historic cars - all give a glimpse into the Ford family's life at the estate. https://www.fordhouse.org/
+Discover the private estate of one of America's most iconic automotive families, the Fords.
+The stunning architecture, expansive lakefront gardens, and historic cars offer a fascinating glimpse into the Ford family's life at this remarkable estate.
+W

 unLiked